 The autocorrect and keyboard macro features of some word processing systems provide other ways of entering mathematical characters for people familiar with TeX.
 For example, typing \alpha inserts $\alpha$ if the appropriate autocorrect entry is present.
 This approach is noticeably faster than using menus and is particularly attractive to those with some familiarity with TeX.
-It can be sped up via math autocomplete.
+It can be sped up dramatically via math autocomplete as you can see by entering TeX control words in UnicodeMathML.